 Diameter 100 mm x Height 70 mm

-Health & Safety
+Health and Safety

-All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
+We send all items using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks